Canary-PrintDesign/aslan/content/contact.md

 <main class="contact">
   <div class="wrapper">
-    <p class="openingLine">One of our qualified consultants would be happy to meet with you see if we can help build that perfect space.
+    <p class="openingLine">One of our qualified consultants would be happy to meet with you to see if we can help build that perfect space.
 Simply call or email Hannah today and arrange a time that is convenient for you.</p>
     <div class="formContainer">
       <div class="contactDetails">
         <a class="email" href="mailto:info@aslanventures.ca">